openstack-archive/interop/lexicon.rst

 DefCore Process
   The process used by DefCore to score capabilities and select criteria.

+Deprecated
+  Capabilities that will be removed in the next guideline.

 Designated Sections
   Portions of the OpenStack codebase that must be used to provide